underdogliu/underdogliu.github.io/content/about/_index.md

 ---

 -------------------
 I am an engineer and researcher on speech technologies.
 Currently I am a postdoctoral researcher at [Yamagishi lab @ National Institute of Informatics](https://nii-yamagishilab.github.io/).
-My primary research focus revolves around multi-modal learning (speaker-oriented), spoofing detection, and speech synthesis.
+My primary research focus revolves around multi-modal learning (audio-revolved), audio Deepfake detection, and speech recognition.

 I have obtained my BEng, MSc, and PhD degree in 2016, 2017, and 2023 respectively.
 The PhD program is jointly funded by [School of Computing @ Uni. of Eastern Finland](http://www.uef.fi/en/web/cs) and [MULTISPEECH @ Inria Nancy Grand Est](https://team.inria.fr/multispeech/).
 From 2017 to 2019, I was an R&D engineer at [Emotech](https://www.linkedin.com/company/emotech-ltd/), a London-based startup (although I was based at Edinburgh).
 I have served as a regular reviewer in both speech/audio (ICASSP, Interspeech, TASLP) and machine learning (NeurIPS, ICLR, ICML) related venues.